 We help our clients to not only organise themselves to succeed through crises, but also identify and exploit new sources of growth and efficiency, delivering deep industry expertise and cutting-edge strategic advice as well as sustainable improvements.
 We also support them in structuring and managing major transformation initiatives, taking full advantage of digital technologies and mindsets.

-The civil aerospace sector is currently embroiled in a battle to survive the Covid-19 pandemic, which has had an unprecedented and historic impact on the aviation sector, and thereby on aerospace as well.
-Indeed, the time to ramp up production to ever higher rates is over – instead, the industry is now more concerned with operational flexibility and preparedness for a potentially long-lasting pandemic.
+The time to ramp up production to ever higher rates is over – instead, the industry is now more concerned with operational flexibility and preparedness for a potentially long-lasting pandemic.
 Roland Berger is closely tracking the progression of the virus and its impact on aviation and aerospace and has developed scenarios for how the future for the sector may unfold.

 At Roland Berger, we work at the heart of the industry's core: program management, engineering, manufacturing and supply chain, as well as support and service.
-Our teams deliver concrete, measurable results and have been at forefront of helping companies navigate the complexities of the current crisis and get ready for the "new normal".
+Our teams deliver concrete, measurable results and have been at forefront of helping companies navigate the complexities of the current crisis.

 However, despite the Covid-19 pandemic, the megatrend of sustainability has remained strong - and, if anything, has accelerated through the crisis.
 Airlines and aerospace companies alike are increasingly vocal about their ambitions in net-zero or even zero emissions air travel.
 Technologies such as electric, hydrogen and SAFs are all being considered, and each holds potential to significantly decarbonise the sector.
 Indeed, the challenge goes beyond carbon: non-CO₂ effects such as NOX and contrails must also be mitigated for the industry to become truly sustainable.
 Our Roadmap to True Zero, launched at Farnborough "FIA" Connect 2020, lays out how the civil aerospace and aviation industries can both decarbonise and also minimise their non-CO₂ footprints.